Working as a Welder [NOC 7237]

 This is not a regulated profession in BC

 Trade certification is not mandatory in B.C., but it will likely increase your job opportunities.
-You can become certified by completing a three year apprenticeship program through BC’s Industry Training Authority (ITA).
-Apprenticeship programs involve a combination of work experience and technical training.
-You must find an employer who is willing to sponsor you in the program.
+Two separate Welder programs are available: an Apprenticeship model comprising Levels 1-to-3, and the non-apprentice programs of “Welder B and A“.
+For apprenticeships, you must find an employer who is willing to sponsor you in the program.

-Once you complete the apprenticeship program and successfully pass the Interprovincial Red Seal exam (the final exam for this trade), you become certified as a welder.
-You also receive the Red Seal endorsement, which allows you to work as a welder anywhere in Canada.
+Individuals completing the apprenticeship program are qualified to take the Interprovincial Red Seal exam (the final exam for this trade).
+If successfully passed, you receive the Red Seal endorsement, which allows you to work as a welder anywhere in Canada.
 An optional Multi-Process Alloy Welding (MPAW) endorsement is also available.

 This project, which is funded by the Industry Training Authority, provides financial and other support to help you gain your certification.